kammirzazad/darknet-nnpack-dreml/README.md

 * **IMG\_SEG**: Adds support for image segmentation as proposed [here](https://github.com/ArtyZe/yolo_segmentation), should be undefined for other applications
 * **DET\_THRESH**: Detection threshold used by custom loss functions of region\_layer and yolo\_layer

 If you have a question about this repository or a problem using modified darknet, you can contact Kamyar at kammirzazad@utexas.edu.
+Note that, since Confu support for NNPACK is now deprecated, you can build [this fork](https://github.com/shizukachan/NNPACK) of NNPACK with CMake.
 The remainder of this README is same as the original repo.

 ![build](https://github.com/kammirzazad/darknet-nnpack-dreml/actions/workflows/build.yml/badge.svg)